-Make sure The Observer XT can access the FaceReader video files be easier to import the video files manually into The Observer XT.
+Make sure The Observer XT can access the FaceReader video files

 To make sure The Observer XT can access that videos FaceReader records.
 The videos are not copied to The Observer XT.
 The Observer XT creates a link to the FaceReader videos.